 The local map given out as you arrive by the tourist office is helpful and the beaches are coded by beach balls.
 Black beach ball means black volcanic sand, the yellow beach ball is yellow sand, white beach ball means white sand.
 These beaches are the unspoilt type, not the lively bar-filled, jet-skiing beaches of Barbados.
 You may be one of a dozen people.
 Take water and sun cream there may only be a local rum shack as at Buccament where the local resort has closed meaning the beach is almost empty.
 Having said that there is a canoe and boat hire shop that no doubt did great business when the holiday centre was open.
 Tourism also list other excellent leeward coast beaches as including Mt Wynne, Petit Byahaut, Richmond Bay and Cumberland Bay but they do give them the black sand beach ball.
 Note Tucker Bay way north, funny if Tucker is on board as your comedian.
 On the south coast, Indian Bay Beach and Villa Beach are very popular and have a yellow beach ball!
 Across the water, the powder white sands of Young Island can be reached and enjoyed by ferry or water taxi almost next to your ship.

-The islands of Bequia and Mystique are idyllic, but a boat or helicopter away at a slightly higher premium cost than the $1 US it cost us to get to Buccament.
-If you do go to Bequia, walk round to Jacks Bar, what a treat, what an island.
-See our film on Bequia. (pronounced Beckway)
+The islands of Mystique is idyllic, but a boat or helicopter away at a slightly higher premium cost than the $1 US it cost us to get to Buccament.
+If you do go to Bequia, walk round to Jack’s Bar, what a treat, what an island.
+Mystique is an hour further on and best done on a ship’s excursion.
+Bequia is pronounced Beckway.

 The Port guides here on Doris Visits are a great way to remember your cruise and share with your friends.
 The mystery thrillers are a whole new way to experience cruising.